h2oai/sparkling-water/doc/src/site/sphinx/design/spark_h2o_mapping.rst

 .. rubric:: Footnotes
 ..
 [1] The H20 type is String if cardinality is greater than 10 000 0000 or ratio of unique values to all values is 95% or higher.
 ..
-[2] The H20 categorical values are "1" and "0" for true and false respectively.
+[2] The H20 categorical values are "True" and "False" for true and false respectively.